Rockford & Machesney Park, IL

 The team at Burch Dental has a simple goal.
 That is to ensure your trust through our commitment to quality treatment and your continued satisfaction.
 It is our daily agenda to maintain a caring environment that is respectful and comfortable for everyone.
 Our team members are united in our efforts to promote oral health by means of prevention, enhancement, wellness, and rejuvenation.
 Call or visit one of our convenient locations today to schedule your appointment for an evaluation regarding a potential dental crown restoration.

-Emergency Care
+Comprehensive Care

 Book Appointment